jkondraciuk/Portfolio/README.md

 ## Setup
 Describe how to install / setup your local environement / add link to demo version.

-## Features
-List of features ready and TODOs for future development
-* Awesome feature 1
-* Awesome feature 2
-* Awesome feature 3

-To-do list:
-* Wow improvement to be done 1
-* Wow improvement to be done 2

 ## Status
 Project is: _finished_